31 Best Gluten-Free Restaurants in San Francisco in 2026

 11. Copita Tequileria y Comida

-One of the best gluten free restaurants around San Francisco, Copita Tequileria y Comida is a fully gluten-free Mexican restaurant just across the Golden Gate Bridge in Sausalito.
+One of the best gluten-free restaurants around San Francisco, Copita Tequileria y Comida is a fully gluten-free Mexican restaurant just across the Golden Gate Bridge in Sausalito.
 With a dreamy bayside location and distinct flavors, it’s an ideal stop after a scenic walk from San Francisco into the North Bay.

 The Vibe